 Want to learn more about becoming a pharmacy assistant?

 Your next step is to talk with an admissions advisor at a pharmacy assistant college.
 They will walk you through admission requirements, class schedules, costs, financial aid, and how to apply.

 They'll also make sure you're a good fit for this program and career.
-You'll talk about skills needed to succeed in training, your professional goals, and whether pharmacy assistant training is your best match.
+You'll talk about the skills needed to become a pharmacy assistant, your professional goals, and whether pharmacy assistant training is your best match.